New Mills

 New Mills is a town in the Borough of High Peak, Derbyshire, England, 8 mi south-east of Stockport and 13 mi from Manchester at the confluence of the River Goyt and Sett.
-It is close to the border with Cheshire and above the Torrs, a 70 ft deep gorge cut through carboniferous sandstone, on the north-western edge of the Peak District national park.
+It is close to the border with Cheshire and above the Torrs, a 70 ft deep gorge cut through carboniferous sandstone, on the north-western edge of the Peak District National Park.

 New Mills has a population of approximately 12,000, in a civil parish which includes the villages and hamlets of Whitle, Thornsett, Hague Bar, Rowarth, Brookbottom, Gowhole and Birch Vale.

 New Mills was first noted for coal mining, then for cotton spinning, bleaching and calico printing.
 It was served by the Peak Forest Canal, three railway lines and the A6 trunk road.
 Redundant mills were bought up in the mid-twentieth century by sweet manufacturer Swizzels Matlow.
 New Mills was a stronghold of Methodism.

+New Mills is twinned with Alsfeld, Germany, and a road is named in honour of its twin town called Alsfeld Way.

 History

-New Mills is in the area formerly known as Bowden Middlecale which was a grouping of ten hamlets.
+New Mills is in the area formerly known as Bowden Middlecale, which was a grouping of ten hamlets.
 The name of New Mylne (New Mills) was given to it from a corn-mill, erected in 1391, near to the present Salem Mill on the River Sett in the hamlet of Ollersett.
 This was adjacent to a convenient bridge over the Sett.
-By the late sixteenth century the name was applied to the group of houses that grew up round it.
+By the late 16th century, the name was applied to the group of houses that grew up round it.
 Coal mining was the first industry of the area, with up to 40 small pits and mines exploiting the Yard Seam.
 The climate, good construction stone and the availability of stable land by fast-flowing water was ideal for cotton spinning.
 Cotton mills and print-works were built in the Torrs Gorge from 1788.
 Dwellings were built on the sides of the gorge, sometimes with one home built on top of another, both being entered at their respective street levels.
 Examples still exist on Station Road and Meal Street.

 By 1810, New Mills had nine cotton mills, plus three weaving mills and at least three printworks.

 Pigot's Directory 1835 describes New Mills: